flybywiresim/aircraft/fbw-common/src/wasm/extra-backend/README.md

 No prefix is added to the variable name.

 #### DataDefinitionVariable (Custom SimObjects)
-The DataDefinitionVariable is a variable (in fact a set of variables) which is mapped to a custom SimObject which can be defined by adding separate data definition for single variables (objects) to a container of data definitions (custom SimObject).
+The DataDefinitionVariable is a variable which is mapped to a custom data struct and a SimObject which can be defined by adding separate data definition for single sim variables (objects) to a container of data definitions (custom SimObject).

+It requires a local data struct as a template type which is used to hold the data.

 As data definition sim objects use memory mapped data between clients they are very efficient but a bit harder to set up and use.